 Travelling in London with kids: Fares and transport passes

 When travelling in London with kids, it is important to know the different TFL Child fares on London´s transport depending on their age.
 There are transport passes for children, valid for London´s underground network, buses, DLR, overground and trains within London travel zones.

 Children under the age of 11 travel free on London´s buses and trams, with or without an adult, at any time, and do not need a ticket.

-Children under the age of 11 also travel free on London undergound, DLR (docklands light railway), overground and Tfl rail without a ticket as long as they are accompanied by a paying adult.
-Up to 4 children can travel for free with an adult that has a valid ticket.
+Children under the age of 11 also travel free on London Underground, DLR (docklands light railway), overground and Tfl rail without a ticket as long as a paying adult accompanies them.
+Up to 4 children can travel for free with an adult with a valid ticket.

 Option 1: Oyster card with Young Visitor Discount

-This is really the best option in my opinion if you are planning a family trip to London and planning on travelling in London with kids.
-An oyster card with young visitor discount will apply half adult rates for 14 days.
-After 14 days this discount will expire and the oyster card will charge full adult rates again.
+This is the best option if you are planning a family trip to London and planning on travelling in London with your kids.
+An oyster card with a young visitor discount will apply half adult rates for 14 days.
+After 14 days, this discount will expire, and the oyster card will charge full adult rates again.
 The oyster card can also be returned at the end of your trip, just like a normal oyster card.

 Option 2: Zip Oyster Photocard

 The zip oyster photocard will entitle children up to 16 years of age to reduced fares on the underground and overground and other TFL services, as well as free travel on trams and buses.
 The zip oyster photocard is normally the best option for children that live in London, as the process to get an oyster photocard for a child can take some time and there is an initial registration fee of up to £20 – so this is normally not the best option for tourists.